-Pat steaks dry with paper towel and rub with salt mixture.
+Pat steaks dry with a paper towel and rub with salt mixture.

-Arrange on wire rack set inside a rimmed baking sheet and freeze until steaks are firm and dry to touch (at least 30 minutes, up to 1 hour).
+Arrange on a wire rack set inside a rimmed baking sheet and freeze until steaks are firm and dry to touch (at least 30 minutes, up to an hour).

 Season steaks on both sides with pepper.

-Grill, covered, over hot fire until well browned and cooked to desired doneness; 4 to 8 minutes per side.
+Grill, covered, over hot fire until well browned and cooked to desired doneness, four to eight minutes per side.

-Transfer to plate, tent with foil and let rest for 5 minutes.
+Transfer to a plate, tent with foil and let rest for five minutes.

-While steak is resting, add my compound bacon butter or take 1/4 cup butter and add 1 tsp of tarragon, sage, thyme OR 1 tablespoon minced garlic.
+While steak is resting, add my compound bacon butter or take ¼ cup butter and add one teaspoon of tarragon, sage, thyme OR one tablespoon minced garlic.